SIOS SANless clusters

 This security permission can be modified using the Component Services administrative tool.

-Many of the Google search results for that error indicate that the error is benign.
-It included instructions on how to suppress the error instead of fixing it.
-However, I was pretty sure this error was the cause of my current failure.
-If I don’t fix it right, it would be difficult to Trigger Email Alerts From Windows Event Using Windows Server 2016.
+Many of the Google search results for that error indicate that the error is benign and include instructions on how to suppress the error instead of fixing it.
+However, I was pretty sure this error was the cause of my current failure to be able to send an email alert from a Scheduled Event that was triggered from a monitored Event Log entry.
+I needed to fix it.

 After much searching, I stumbled upon this newsgroup discussion.
 The response from Marc Whittlesey pointed me in the right direction.
 This is what he wrote…